przadka/michal-blog/src/content/blog/bedtime-stories.md

 GPT and other LLMs are, in essence, stochastic machines.
 Each prompt propels you on a somewhat random walk across a vast neural network, and the path you take depends on the input you give.
 Different prompts initiate different journeys, each with its own revelations and surprises.

 Let's begin with something very simple.
-We do not have any particular preference nor prompting finesse at this stage.
+At this stage, we do not have any particular preference or prompting finesse.
 Our prompt is simply: _Write a bedtime story._ And we hope that GPT responds with something children will enjoy.

 Here is the actual output of my session: